-Do you avoid the DOM in your components?
+Practices - Do you avoid directly modifying the DOM from your components?

 - Smaller component code making it easier to maintain